When your life or career isn’t where you want it to be... how can one stay exciting and engaged on social media?

 Finally, recognize that in any industry, there will always be people ahead of and behind you.
 Keep your eyes on your own paper!
 Compete with yourself to always be better—but don’t try to compete with or compare yourself to others.
 Encourage community over competition, abundance over scarcity.

-How have you used social media to create more opportunities for yourself?
+Used social media to create more opportunities?
 Comment below!